quicksilver524/my-social-network-api/README.md

 ## Usage

-Use this project to build a social networking hub for poeple to access and share thoughts with eachother..
+Use this project to build a social networking hub for people to access and share thoughts with eachother..

 ## Instructions